Blesson02/S3_static_website_host/README.md

 ## Extra

-If you are using AWS Route 53, please create record like below, so that site loading will be faster.
+If you are using AWS Route 53, please create DNS record like below, so that site loading will be faster.

 ![image](https://github.com/Blesson02/S3_static_website_host/assets/108075329/84073c8a-755e-4dce-9274-a32b2335295d)